Zak's Phase in Non-Symmetric One-Dimensional Crystals

 The notion of Berry's phase\cite{berry1984quantal} has received increasing attention in condensed matter physics\cite{xiao2010berry}, since related quantities such as Berry connection and curvature are fundamental to understand the topological properties of matter\cite{hasan2010colloquium}.
 The richness of phenomena found for electrons in solids has also been exported to acoustic and photonic waves, and a wide variety of works have emerged in this realm\cite{lu2014topological,yang2015topological,ozawa2019topological}.

 Berry's phase for energy bands in one dimensional crystals is also referred as Zak's phase, since in his seminal work\cite{zak1989berry} J. Zak first considered this important parameter.
-In his work, Zak showed that Berry's phase can take any value for a non-centrosymmetric crystal, while it can take only the values 0 and $\pi$ for a centrosymmetric one, however this statement is inaccurate and might lead to confusion, since it is valid only when the origin of coordinates of the unit cell is selected in a way that makes it symmetric.
-Zak's phase gives the center of mass of Wannier functions, so that it is more correct to interpret this phase as a relative parameter between bands.
+In his work, Zak showed that Berry's phase can take any value for a non-centrosymmetric crystal, while it can take only the values 0 and $\pi$ for a centrosymmetric one.
+This quantization of Zak's has been widely used in recent works \cite{xiao2010berry, delplace2011zak, atala2013direct,xiao2014surface,xiao2015geometric,choi2016simultaneous,esmann2018topological,yin2018band,ma2019topological} since its connection with the existence of interface states in finite crystals provides a powerful tool for the prediction of these states, however the non-symmetric crystal, where Zak's phase can in principle take any value, has received scarce attention.

-In this work, we use the plane wave expansion method (PWE) to analytically show that Zak's phase in this basis for centrosymmetric one-dimensional crystals is trivially zero.
-First we show that, if the electronic potential is symmetric with respect to the center of the unit cell, Zak's phase is zero.
-Then we show that Zak's phase is independent of the origin of coordinates of the unit cell, showing therefore that, if a unit cell whose potential is symmetric can be found, Zak's phase will be trivially zero.
-An alternative expression for Zak's phase more suitable for numerical calculations is derived, and several examples are shown for non-centrosymmetric crystals.
+In this work, we use the plane wave expansion method (PWE) to derive some general properties of Zak's phase.
+We discuss several aspects of Zak's quantization condition for centrosymmetric crystals and then several examples are shown for non-centrosymmetric crystals.
 We show that Zak's phase defined in this way provides a unique quantifier of the chirality of a band, which is an internal parameter independent of the coordinates of the unit cell and can be calculated for each band independently.
 The results are easily exported to classical waves and numerical examples are also provided.